 The therapeutic approach involves reducing risk factor exposure, appropriate assessment of disease, patient education, pharmacological and non-pharmacological management of stable COPD, and prevention and treatment of acute COPD exacerbations.

 The World Health Organization (WHO) has specified a minimum set of interventions for the management of stable COPD in primary care.
-WHO: package of essential noncommunicable (PEN) disease interventions for primary health care external link opens in a new window
+WHO: package of essential noncommunicable (PEN) disease interventions for primary health care Opens in new window

 Continuous assessment and monitoring of disease